digitalworlds/JavaForQuest/README.md

 ## Contents

 The project contains several sample VR apps located inside the `J4Q_46.0/JavaForQuest/Projects` folder.
-- EndlessUniverse: A full-scale demo of the J4Q API
+- 🔭 EndlessUniverse: A full-scale demo of the J4Q API
-- Sandbox: An empty project for you to start experimenting
+- ⏳ Sandbox: An empty project for you to start experimenting
-- SandboxPhone: If you don't have a headset this template can help you develop and test J4Q apps on a phone or Android emulator.
+- ⏳SandboxPhone: If you don't have a headset this template can help you develop and test J4Q apps on a phone or Android emulator.
-- HelloPolygon: An introduction on how to create 3D objects
+- 🔷 HelloPolygon: An introduction on how to create 3D objects
-- HelloTexture: An example on how to map textures onto 3D geometry
+- 🎨 HelloTexture: An example on how to map textures onto 3D geometry
-- HelloNormals: A tutorial on how to encode surface normal vectors
+- ♾️ HelloNormals: A tutorial on how to encode surface normal vectors
-- HelloAnimation: An example on how to create simple animations
+- 🎞️ HelloAnimation: An example on how to create simple animations
-- HelloObjectMaker: A simple API for composing 3D objects using primitive shapes
+- 🔧 HelloObjectMaker: A simple API for composing 3D objects using primitive shapes
 - HelloObjectClass: An example on how to define 3D objects as classes using object-oriented programming
 - OBJViewer: This app demonstrates how to open a 3D model from an OBJ-formatted file
 - HelloSolarSystem: A demo of a scene with several animated objects